Discover. Clarify. Connect.

 Making the most of communications for organizations and humans.

 Your mission, your story, your people, your customers—all ready to gain from clear, compelling communications.
-Whether you need a complete communications strategy, a detailed transition plan, strong new content, or a fast rewrite of a tactical memo, I can help you make the most of the opportunity.
-As an experienced leader in corporate communications, including two decades at Intel, I can help you discover new possibilities in your situation, gain clarity about your challenges, and then communicate with the impact you need.
+Whether you need a complete communications strategy, a thoughtful essay or a tactical one-pager, I can help you make the most of the opportunity.
+Drawing on decades as a communications leader—including two decades at Intel—I can help you discover new possibilities, clarify your thinking, and connect with the audiences you care about.

 Who I am

 With decades of experience in all forms of business communications, from media and analyst relations to employee communications, I’ll help you make the most of the communications opportunities you face—because there are always opportunities.
-I’ve held many different leadership roles in companies big and small, including two decades with Intel.
-Sometimes I’ve gotten it very right—and sometimes less so.
+In companies big and small, including two decades with Intel, sometimes I’ve gotten it very right—and sometimes less so.
 Those learnings will benefit you.

 Listening is where I begin.
-I work to understand people, organizations and the situations they face.
-Then I’ll plan, develop, and execute the communications you need—from comprehensive strategies to tactical one-page rewrites.
+I work to understand people and organizations and the situations they face.
+Then I’ll plan, develop, and execute the communications you need—from comprehensive strategies and original content to tactical one-page rewrites.

 How I can help

-For organizations, leaders, communicators and any humans who want to make the most of their communications opportunities and challenges, I can help determine what’s needed and then deliver it.
-Drawing on decades of work, in organizations large and small, I use communications to discover insights that matter, to clarify your message, and to deliver the impact you want—whether it’s outside in your marketplace or inside with your employees.
-In my experience the most frequent needs are in organizational transitions, leader communications, and content development.
+For organizations, leaders, communicators and any humans who want to make the most of their communications opportunities and challenges, I can help determine what you need and then deliver it.
+By listening for insights, synthesizing what I learn, and then advocating for my clients through communications, I help people and organizations redefine and deliver their best work, whether it’s outside in your marketplace or inside with your employees.
+Here are the most frequent ways I help my clients:

 Ready to get started?
 Contact me today.